KacperKaszuba0608/TOM-complex-analysis/README.md

 serves as the central entry gate for nuclear-encoded proteins is evolutionarily conserved from yeast to human.
 Here, we define the interactome of the human TOM complex that deals with a vastly more complex environment.
-Encouraged by substantial overlap with known yeast homologs, we expanded the interactome to include transient and labile interactors stabilized by&nbsp;a membrane-permeable crosslinker.
+Encouraged by substantial overlap with known yeast homologs, we expanded the interactome to include transient and labile interactors stabilized by a&nbsp;membrane-permeable crosslinker.
 Mapping of 24 unique inter-protein crosslinks to TOM core subunits provided structural insight into interaction interfaces.
 Crosslinking further enhanced recovery of peripheral components such as the receptor TOMM70 and several TOM-associated quality control factors, including ATAD1, the human homolog of Msp1, recently found to prevent